 - In the lower-right corner of the page, click Next.

-Note Before synchronizing incremental data, DTS synchronizes historical data from the source Redis database to the destination Redis database.
+- DTS synchronizes historical data from the source ApsaraDB for Redis instance to the destination ApsaraDB for Redis instance.
+Then, DTS synchronizes incremental data.

 - In the lower-right corner of the page, click Precheck.